2031 Lowery Road, Morganton, GA 30560

 Qualifications/Requirements for Intern Applicants

-● Current TB test, Flu shot, Tetanus, Hepatitis A, and Hepatitis B shots required, unless you are medically exempt.
+- Current TB test, Flu shot, MMR, Tetanus, Hep A, and Hep B shots required, unless you are medically exempt.

 Internship Start Date

 Flexible start date, we can work with your school schedule.